3 Common Beagle Behaviour Problems (And How To Fix Them)

 - Work cooperatively in large packs

 Beagles have one of the best noses in the dog world (estimated 220+ million scent receptors).
-Their voice was bred for volume and carrying distance - their bay/howl carries for miles.
+Their voice was bred for volume and carrying distance.
+Their bay/howl carries for miles.
+They experience selective deafness when on scent (they literally cannot hear commands).
+They have pack mentality requiring minimal human direction once tracking.
+Food motivation sustains their energy during long hunts.
+They have a friendly temperament for living in large kennels with many dogs.

 Why Do Beagles Have These Behaviour Problems?

-Problem 1: Following Scent & Running Away
+Problem 1: Following Scent and Running Away

 Why it happens: Beagles were bred with a nose-brain that literally overrides all other inputs when on a scent trail.
 Their entire purpose was following scent trails for miles regardless of their handler's location.
 Once locked onto a scent, their brain shuts down to everything else.
 They were bred to work independently once tracking, not to stay near their person or respond to recalls.